 As such, you can’t leave anything open, and therefore identify all specifications that the supplier must confirm.
 In short, ODM buyers need to prepare the following:

 Prices are, as said, entirely based on the specifications.
-Without them, you will first of all have a hard time even getting quotations from serious suppliers.
+Without them, you’ll likely have a hard time even getting quotations from serious suppliers.
 Second, the price data you receive is never more accurate than your product specification.

 Without communicating the safety standards and regulations to which your product shall be compliant, you will not receive accurate prices from your supplier.
 Yes, that holds true even if the supplier belongs to the minority of Chinese manufacturers that are able to ensure compliance.
 If you fail to communicate, in writing, said compliance requirements, they will not quote you accurate numbers.